Basant Panchami: History, Science, and Traditions

 The arrival of spring has a positive effect on our mental health.
 The vibrant colors of nature, especially yellow, stimulate our minds and uplift our spirits.

 The seasonal change encourages people to spend more time outdoors.
 This is beneficial for health.
-It helps to boost our immune system and energy levels.

 How is Basant Panchami Celebrated?